MartinR2345/MiniComplianceProgram/README.md

   <p align="center">
  <strong>Phase Seven: Needed Actions: Write a short, specific, and actionable</strong> <br/>

    The “Needed Actions” column is where my matrix really comes alive.
-This is where I shift from identifying the state of compliance to proposing realistic next steps for Save Records Health clinic. <br>
+This is where I shift from identifying the state of compliance to proposing realistic next steps for SaveRecords Health Clinic. <br>

    The “Needed Actions” column answers one simple question: <br>
    “What’s the next step required to bring this control to full compliance?”